Sleep Disorder Treatment in London

 - Worries about sleep difficulties or daytime symptoms

-Sleep disorders are often accompanied by depression, anxiety and cognitive changes that need to be addressed in management and planning.
+Sleep disorders are often linked with depression, anxiety and cognitive changes that need to be addressed in management and planning.

 Furthermore, sleep problems are established risk factors for the subsequent development of other medical conditions.

-A multidimensional approach, with consideration of possibly coexisting medical and neurological conditions, is always necessary to establish a clear diagnosis and formulate comprehensive management strategies.
+A comprehensive, multidimensional approach is needed, taking into account coexisting medical or neurological conditions, to establish a clear diagnosis and develop effective management strategies.

 A physical examination, laboratory tests and imaging scans are sometimes necessary to rule out other physical problems that could cause your symptoms.